Cohort 6 is now accepting applications until May 3rd

-Fellows will continue to dive deeper into blended learning or project-based learning (based on their pathway selection) to support implementation in his/her classroom.
+Deeper Learning workshops will be focused on going deeper into classroom practices to support fellows’ pathway [blended learning, project-based learning, design thinking].
 During these sessions fellows will be exposed to instructional strategies that support new learning models while they are simultaneously prototyping new ideas in their classroom.

 Part Four: Learning Excursions